taxx35/jain_vibe/README.md

 python analysis/model_cv.py results/analysis_table.csv
 ```

-The follow-on manuscript work is still in progress, so this repository is mainly a record of the computational analysis rather than a data release.
+The follow-on manuscript work is still in progress, so this repository is mainly a record of the computational analysis